core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE is designed for constrained nodes and networks and provides an in-layer security protocol that does not depend on underlying layers.
 OSCORE can be used anywhere where CoAP or HTTP can be used, including non-IP transports (e.g., {{I-D.bormann-6lo-coap-802-15-ie}}).
 An extension of OSCORE may also be used to protect group communication for CoAP {{I-D.tiloca-core-multicast-oscoap}}.
 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP or HTTP.
 The application decides the conditions for which OSCORE is required.

 OSCORE builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}}, providing end-to-end encryption, integrity, replay protection, and secure message binding.
 A compressed version of COSE is used, as discussed in {{compression}}.
 The use of OSCORE is signaled with the Object-Security CoAP option or HTTP header, defined in {{option}} and {{proxy-operations}}.
 OSCORE is designed to protect as much information as possible, while still allowing proxy operations ({{proxy-operations}}).
 OSCORE provides protection of message payload, almost all CoAP options, and the RESTful method.
 The solution transforms a message into an "OSCORE message" before sending, and vice versa after receiving.
 The OSCORE message is related to the original message in the following way: the original message is translated to CoAP (if not already in CoAP) and the resulting message payload (if present), options not processed by a proxy, and the request/response method (CoAP Code) are protected in a COSE object.
-The message fields of the original messages that are encrypted are not present in the OSCORE message, and instead the Object-Security option/header and the compressed COSE object are added, see {{fig-sketch}}.
+The message fields of the original messages that are encrypted are not present in the OSCORE message, and instead the Object-Security option/header and the compressed COSE object are included, see {{fig-sketch}}.

 ~~~~~~~~~~~
 Client                                          Server